-It is estimated that over 87% of dogs and 70% of cats over the age of 3 years are affected.
-Dogs also have a more alkaline mouth which can promote plaque formation.
+It is estimated that over 87% of dogs and 70% of cats over the age of 3 years are affected by dental disease.
+Dogs also have a more alkaline mouth, which can promote plaque formation.

 Pets may go towards their food bowl like they want to eat but then back away.
 This change in appetite would then likely lead on to weight loss.